CraZyDoG-1203/next-app/README.md

 - DaisyUI

 # Warnings
- 1.Please make sure that you have installed React and Next in your computer.
+ 1. Please make sure that you have installed React and Next in your computer.
- 2.Start the server using `npm run dev` in terminal.
+ 2. Start the server using `npm run dev` in terminal.

 # Contents
  1. ClientSideMenu